- China Tours +

 Macau is a former Portuguese colony and is sort of the twin of Hong Kong about 37 miles away.
 There are some of the world's ritziest casinos, colonial architecture, and more of a relaxed Mediterranean feel.

-For the fireworks display near the Macau Tower in the evening, the best places to watch are near the tower itself or along the Taipa shore.
+For the fireworks display near the Macau Tower at 9:45 in the evening, the best places to watch are near the tower itself or along the Taipa shore.

 The Macau Tower is the world's 20th tallest tower (2018) and is a Macau attraction in itself.
 People enjoy the revolving restaurant, the fine evening views, and shopping inside.
 So you might consider having dinner there before the fireworks show.